AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FE 6.1.4 LR global_item shall only denote a constant if it is a formal parameter of an enclosing subprogram of mode in

 #.
-A constituent of a state abstraction shall not appear as a
-   ``global_item`` if the state abstraction is not declared within an enclosing package (see :ref:`state_refinement`).
-[A constituent of a state abstraction may be visible due to a Part_Of indicator (see :ref:`package_hierarchy`).
-The constituent is represented by a ``global_item`` denoting the state abstraction itself.]

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.4 LR A constituent of a state abstraction shall not appear as a ``global_item`` if the state abstraction is not declared within an enclosing package.

-#.
 A ``global_item`` shall not denote a state abstraction whose
    refinement is visible.
 [A state abstraction cannot be named within its enclosing package's body other than in its refinement.
 Its